lgaoandy/python-algorithms/projects/mad_libs/README.md

 # Mad Libs

-This is a terminal program that intakes a file and writes a mad libs for you replacing every word covered in <> brackets
+A terminal program that intakes a file, prompts user to fill mad libs, writes the final story for you

 ## How to use